TheGreenOfficial/TheGreenOfficial/readme.md

 - Love **C** — doing stuffs in it.
 - Done some **PHP projects** along with other web languages
-- Not a fan of **Python’s English-like syntax**, done some projects in college
+- Used 3-4 more programming languages for some stuffs.
 - Believe "A good hacker is a great programmer."

 ---